What budget for activities and outings London?

 In London, there are many parks, so it is very easy to do outdoor activities for free.
 In the huge Hampstead Heath park you can even swim in pools set up in the middle of the greenery.
 You can also go on organised free rollerblade rides around the city.

 Prices are about the same as in France.
-Some major American retailers are slightly cheaper in England.
-Don't forget that everything here is in pounds, so check the exchange rate beforehand to make sure you're getting a good deal.
-VAT is included in all prices.
-Travelers from non-EU countries whose stay does not exceed three months can claim a refund, provided they have their passport.
+Some major American brands are slightly cheaper in the UK.
+Prices include VAT.
+Travelers from non-EU countries whose stay does not exceed three months can apply for a refund, provided they have their passport.
 You can pay in all stores by credit card.
 Some readers will ask you to pay in euros, but the conversion rate is often unattractive.

 It usually costs at least £25 to get into a club.
 Expect to pay around £6 for a pint of beer and between £10 and £20 for a cocktail.
 No tipping in pubs and bars.